brackendev/SwiftPlayground-Pharo/README.md

 ### SWIFT OUTPUT AND ABSTRACT SYNTAX TREES

-Pharo class extension methods can be used to compile, run, and view the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of Swift code.
+Pharo class extensions can be used to run and view the [ASTs](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of Swift code with the `runSwift` and `swiftAST` class extensions:

 #### ◼︎ String class extension: `runSwift`